Inkdecker/Inkdrawing/README.md

 # Usage
 [Download](https://github.com/Inkdecker/Inkdrawing/releases/latest/download/Inkdrawing.exe) and run the executable, no installation needed.
+>Note : The settings, themes and preset files gets stored inside the **"drawing_presets"** folder, this folder gets created upon launch if missing.

 1 - Click **"Add Folders"**, then select 1 or more folders containing image files **(.jpg, .jpeg, .png, .webp, .tiff, .jfif, .bmp)** you wish to use for practice.

 >Note : You can drag your favorite folders to the left column of the explorer to pin them for a quick access.
 Right click to remove them.